nft-fun/generate-bitbirds/README.md

 - NumPy - python library to work with arrays - installed via terminal/command-line with PIP

-- I don't *think* I had to install the 'random' library included in the script to use the number randomization feature but might have.
+- I don't *think* I had to install the 'random' library (included in the script) to use the number-randomization feature, but might have.

 If you encounter specific setup items I haven't mentioned here let me know, and I'll add them.